Snoopie007/monstro-api/BOTS_USER_STORIES.md

 ## 🎫 **Epic 8: Ticket Management System**

-### **User Story 8.1: Automatic Ticket Creation** ⭐ P0
+### **User Story 8.1: Queue-Based Automatic Ticket Creation** ⭐ P0
 **As a** member chatting with a bot
-**I want to** have a ticket automatically created for my conversation **So that** my issues can be tracked and managed systematically
+**I want to** have a ticket automatically created through queue processing **So that** my issues can be tracked and managed systematically

 **Acceptance Criteria:**
-- [ ] When I start a new chat session, a ticket is automatically created
+- [ ] When I start a new chat session, queue processing creates a ticket automatically
 - [ ] The ticket is linked to my conversation and member account
 - [ ] I can see the ticket ID or reference in the conversation
 - [ ] Tickets are created with "open" status by default
 - [ ] Ticket metadata includes conversation context and member information
+- [ ] Ticket creation works through both admin test and member chat queues

 **Technical Requirements:**
-- Ticket creation integrated into chat session initialization
+- Ticket creation integrated into queue processing job initialization
-- Automatic linking to conversation and member/guest contact
+- Automatic linking to conversation and member/guest contact through queue system
 - Ticket status tracking with proper database relationships
+- Queue processing handles ticket creation for both `process-admin-chat` and `process-member-chat` jobs

-### **User Story 8.2: Natural Issue Resolution Checking** ⭐ P0
+### **User Story 8.2: Queue-Based Issue Resolution Checking** ⭐ P0
 **As a** member returning to chat
-**I want to** be asked naturally about my issue resolution **So that** the bot can update ticket status appropriately
+**I want to** be asked naturally about my issue resolution through queue processing **So that** the bot can update ticket status appropriately

 **Acceptance Criteria:**
-- [ ] When I return to chat after some time, the bot asks about my issue
+- [ ] When I return to chat after some time, queue processing includes ticket checking
-- [ ] Questions are phrased naturally in conversation flow
+- [ ] Questions are phrased naturally in node flow conversation logic
-- [ ] Bot can understand my responses about issue status
+- [ ] Bot can understand my responses about issue status through queue processing
-- [ ] Bot can call tools to update ticket status based on my responses
+- [ ] Bot can call tools to update ticket status during queue job execution
 - [ ] Conversation continues smoothly regardless of ticket updates
+- [ ] Issue resolution checking works identically in admin test and member chats

 **Technical Requirements:**
-- Session recovery includes ticket status checking
+- Queue processing includes ticket status checking during session recovery
-- AI prompts include ticket context and resolution checking logic
+- AI prompts include ticket context and resolution checking logic through queue system
-- Tool integration for ticket status updates
+- Tool integration for ticket status updates within queue processing
-- Natural language processing for resolution responses
+- Natural language processing for resolution responses through node flow execution

-### **User Story 8.3: Ticket Status Updates via Tools** ⭐ P0
+### **User Story 8.3: Queue-Based Ticket Status Updates via Tools** ⭐ P0
-**As a** bot during conversation
+**As a** bot during queue-processed conversation
-**I want to** be able to update ticket status through API calls **So that** I can mark issues as resolved when appropriate
+**I want to** be able to update ticket status through queue processing **So that** I can mark issues as resolved when appropriate

 **Acceptance Criteria:**
-- [ ] Bot can call ticket update tools during conversation
+- [ ] Bot can call ticket update tools during queue processing
-- [ ] Ticket status changes are reflected in the database
+- [ ] Ticket status changes are reflected in the database after queue job completion
 - [ ] Status updates include timestamps and metadata
 - [ ] Bot can confirm status changes to the member
-- [ ] Multiple status updates are handled correctly
+- [ ] Multiple status updates are handled correctly through queue processing
+- [ ] Tool calls work identically in admin test and member chat queues

 **Technical Requirements:**
-- Tool definitions for ticket status updates
+- Tool definitions for ticket status updates within queue processing context
-- API endpoints for secure ticket status changes
+- API endpoints for secure ticket status changes during queue job execution
-- Proper authentication and authorization for ticket updates
+- Proper authentication and authorization for ticket updates through queue system
-- Database transaction handling for status changes
+- Database transaction handling for status changes after queue processing
+- Queue processing maintains ticket context throughout conversation flow

 ### **User Story 8.4: Ticket History and Tracking** 📈 P1
 **As a** location owner